 However I was very civil and to the point, I wanted Delta to address this themselves and see what they would do based on the situation at hand.
 About 36 hours later, I received this email from Delta:

 Thank you for sharing your concerns regarding the service provided while traveling with us.
 On behalf of everyone at Delta Air Lines, I sincerely apologize for the inconvenience you were caused due to the upgrade discrepancy.
-I also appreciate the opportunity to respond to
+I also appreciate the opportunity to respond to your concern.

 Let me begin by saying that we take your concerns very seriously.
 After reading your comments, I understand why you wanted to bring this matter to our attention.
 I am truly sorry to learn of your experience when waitlisted for an upgrade on a recent flight.
 I can only imagine how frustrating it must have been, when you were moved from your upgraded seat to the Coach Class seat.
 As a Medallion member, your feedback is extremely important to us as we are constantly enhancing our loyalty program to keep it strong and of value to our customers.
 Be assured I will be forwarding your well focused comments to our SkyMiles Marketing and Airport Customer Service leadership teams for their internal follow up.